minicaza/h2h-combat-back/README.md

 ## Usage
 ### API Endpoints
 List and describe the available API endpoints.

+To test the endpoints easily, you can import the provided Postman collection located at: `src/main/resources/db/postman/H2H-Combat.postman_collection.json

 #### Example:
 - `POST /h2h-combat/play`: Play a game of Rock, Paper, Scissors.